Akhila-V-Raichur/IBM-HR-Data-Analytics-using-SQL-and-python/README.md

 ## Dataset

-The dataset is attached in a CSV file.
+The dataset is attached in a CSV file- https://github.com/Akhila-V-Raichur/IBM-HR-Data-Analytics-using-SQL-and-python/blob/main/HR%20Data.csv.
 It includes various attributes related to employee demographics, job roles, compensation, and attrition status.

 ## Installation